 In recent years, movements shedding light on animal consumption and the abuses of the meat industry, as well as calls for eliminating or reducing meat from one’s diet have grown, and commensurately within the American Muslim community.
 Though vegans and vegetarians are a minority in the United States, rapidly developing alternatives and their accessibility has made it a popular lifestyle.
 YouTube is replete with recipes using creative vegan substitutes or the like.
 Cultured meat (also known as lab-grown meat) has hit the news as another alternative meat, but one more authentic in taste and environmentally friendly.
 One company even claims that, compared to the current meat industry, “its cultured products will take 99% less land, 96% less freshwater and emit 80% less greenhouse gases.”

 Now, cultured meat poses multiple problems for Muslims, but the obvious one is ritual slaughter.
-For example, the animal sacrifice and distribution of meat for Eid Al-Adha is a religious obligation for every Muslim who can afford it, and recommended on other occasions like the birth of a child.
+For example, the animal sacrifice and distribution of meat for Eid Al-Adha is a religious obligation for every Muslim who can afford it, and is a recommended act for other occasions like the birth of a child.
 In his paper “Intensive Animal Farming: Wrongs & Responsibilities” (available in both Arabic and English), Furber criticizes intensive farming, outlining our responsibilities in correcting the mistreatment of animals.
 He writes:

 Completely eliminating the consumption of animal products is neither a viable or desirable option for Muslims, since animal sacrifice is involved in several religious rites and occasions.
 Additionally, moderate consumption of meat is a Prophetic norm (Sunnah).
 So one really cannot make a case that the Sacred Law calls for vegetarianism or that it is in line with the Sunnah.
 Instead, something must be done to ensure that our consumption is within the limits set by religious norms and sound medical advice, and that the animals we consume are raised according to the Sacred Law.

-In summary, calls to eliminate meat from one’s diet that stem from the assumption that it is inherently immoral or unethical are wrong.
-Allah swt has made certain animal meat halal (lawful) to consume.
+In summary, calls to eliminate meat from one’s diet that stem from the assumption that consuming animal meat is inherently immoral or unethical are wrong.
+Allah ﷻ has made certain meat halal (lawful) to consume.
 The issue lies in the meat industry’s maltreatment of animals.
 While a blanket replacement of animal meat is neither possible nor ideal, some point to lab-grown meat as a third-option for consumption: a way to reduce animal meat consumption without engaging in current exploitative practices.
 There are several challenges to overcome in this regard.
 Namely, Furber asks, “Can lab-grown meat solve the fiqh [jurisprudential] challenges?”

 Furber mentions the initial sample of cells would have to be sourced “from an animal that was slaughtered in a manner that renders the animal lawful for human consumption,” not from a living animal.
 In this case, there is an already slaughtered animal and meat to be eaten.
 However, if there was a permissible way to use a halal sample of initial cells to grow more meat, hypothetically one could reduce the overall number of animals consumed.